 Therefore, it is safe to assume that a subset of the things promised to overcomers are rewards which hang in the balance, and that implies that there is a spectrum of overcoming - Christians overcome to different degrees, based on their works, above the baseline "overcoming" guaranteed to all believers by virtue of Jesus Christ.

 In conclusion, the Lord makes it clear that He will reward those who do the things that He wants His creation to do.
-As a Christian then, you should aim for these rewards, as earning them, by definition, is pleasing to God.
+Believers should therefore aim for these rewards, as earning them, by definition, is pleasing to God.

-These rewards, and your meeting with Christ for judgment in determining which of them you get, should always be in the forefront of your mind.
-Anyone who loves Jesus Christ should want the King of all creation to tell them, "Well done, thou good and faithful servant" (Matthew 25:20-23).
+These rewards, and meeting with Jesus Christ for judgment in determining which of them one gets, should always be in the forefront of the mind of a believer.
+Those who love Jesus Christ should want the King of all creation to tell them, "Well done, thou good and faithful servant" (Matthew 25:20-23).

 2 John 1:8